wp-plugins/wp-admin-microblog/readme.txt

 Contributors: Michael Winkler
 Tags: microblog, microblogging, admin, communication Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.2.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0

 WP Admin Microblog adds a separate microblog in your WordPress backend.

 == Description ==

 WP Admin Microblog adds a separate microblog in your WordPress backend.
 The plugin transforms automatically urls to links, supports tagging and some bbcodes and it's possible to send a message via e-mail to other users.
-Now, with the new dashboard widget, you can read, respond, edit and delete messages directly.
+In addition you can read, respond, edit and delete messages directly from your dashboard.
 So, WP Admin Microblog is great for supporting the communication within blog teams or it's a nice scratchpad. ;-)

 = Supported Languages =
 * English